IT2901Nordic2024/frontend/README.md

 - **Add Habit Page**: Page for the user to add new habits to their system.
 The user must choose a name, side and type for the tracking, which are validated as needed.
 This data will then display on the main page (My Habits Page).
 - **Analytics Page**: Page that displays all analytics needed to see about a habit.
 You reach this page by clicking on a habit card on the main page.
 A history card will show a chart usefull for the tracking type.
 The goal card will show the user specified goal for this habit, if set.
 A user can have one goal for each habit.
 - **My Habits Page**: This is the main page for users once they have logged in.
 Fetches and displays the user's habits from an AWS API Gateway.
+- **Edit Habit Page**: This is the page for changing a habit, which you can reach by clicking "Edit Habit" inside the analytics page connencted to a habit.
+The user must fill in the name, side and type they wish to change to, which are validated as needed.
+The new data will then display on the main page (My Habits Page).

 ## Folder Structure
 - **src**: The root directory of the source code.